Policies for rockandwater.net mailing lists

 What's a mailing list?
 A mailing list (also known as a "reflector") is a group of people who communicate using a single email address -- the address of the mailing list.
 Any message sent to that address is forwarded (or "reflected") to everyone on the mailing list.

 Every mailing list has a purpose or a topic area.
 Some of them overlap.
 Feel free to send your message to multiple mailing lists, as long as it's appropriate for each one.
 Note that you must be a member of a mailing list in order to send messages to it.
 (Why?
 Because this is what all responsible mailing list managers do in order to keep a lot of spam off the lists.)
+Non-member messages may be rejected or held for list-owner approval.

 Just about all of these mailing lists are unmoderated.
 That means that whatever you send out will go to a lot of people fairly rapidly.
 A few of these lists are moderated, which means that whatever you send out will have to be approved (by the moderator) before it goes out.
 Check the description for each list to find out which ones are which.